 - With your fingers brush 1-2 tablespoons of milk over the top crust.
 Sprinkle with decorating sugar.

-- Bake in a preheated 375 degree oven on one of the lower racks until crust has browned, about 25-30 minutes.
+- Bake in a preheated oven on one of the lower racks until crust has browned, about 25-30 minutes.
 Allow to cool.
+Carefully, transfer to a serving plate or tray.

 - To serve, cut Crustata into slices.
 Garnish with a dollop of fresh whipped cream.
 This recipe will serve 8-10 people.